-- At The Downley School, whenever possible, every day begins with Wake and Shake on the lower playground. - A bell sounds at 8.40 a.m. which is a signal for children to get ready and take their places.
-It is also a signal for parents to leave the playground.
-Staff meet and greet the children and everyone does Wake and Shake together, starting at 8.45 a.m. - The main gates are shut promptly at 8.50 a.m. by which time all parents need to have left. - It is important to be on time as the first few minutes of the school day are often used to give out instructions or organise schoolwork for the rest of the day.
+- At The Downley School, whenever possible, every day begins with Wake and Shake on the lower playground or the daily mile. - A Bell sounds at 8.40 a.m. which is a signal for the children to take their place.
+It is also a signal for the parents to leave the playground.
+Staff meet and greet the children and everyone takes part together. - The main gates are shut promptly at 8.50 a.m. by which time all parents need to have left. - It is important to be on time as the first few minutes of the school day are often used to give out instructions or organise schoolwork for the rest of the day.